rue-a/provo/README.md

 g.serialize(format = 'n3', destination = path)
 ```

-Every object of the type _Agent_, _Activity_ and _Entity_ needs an unique identifier on instantiation.
-This identifier has to be given as string in brackets on object instantiation.
+Every object of the type _Agent_, _Activity_ and _Entity_ needs a unique identifier on instantiation.
+This identifier has to be given as string on object instantiation.
 It has to be alphanumeric without empty spaces.
 Instantiation also requires the graph to which the object should be added ```newEntity = Entity(graph = provGraph, id = 'newEntity')```.

 ### A real provenance graph consists of multiple basic units

 The folder _examples_ provides an example document that features the serialization of an ArcGIS Workflow into a provenance graph.
 The folder _out_ contains this graph.
-The tutorial containing the example workflow can be found under: http://webhelp.esri.com/arcgisdesktop/9.3/pdf/Geoprocessing_in_ArcGIS_Tutorial.pdf, p.
+The tutorial containing the example workflow can be found under http://webhelp.esri.com/arcgisdesktop/9.3/pdf/Geoprocessing_in_ArcGIS_Tutorial.pdf, p.
 36ff.
 The following graphic depicts the workflow:

 <img src="provit/graphics/gnatchi.png">

 The manuel assignment of every required relation in the graph (arrows) can become time consuming and is error prone.
-The class ```ProvGraph``` provides a utility method called ```link``` that does that.
+The class ```ProvGraph``` provides a utility method called ```link``` that simplifies this task.
 The following example is for the "Intersect"-Activity in the graph above:

 ```python
 elev = Entity(g, 'ElevationsLessThan250m')